Ayush1099/HotelBookingApp/README.md

 # HotelBookingApp
-This is a Hotel Booking App where the user can Booking Hotels and also Update and Delete the Bookings.
+This is a Hotel Booking App where the user can Book Hotels and also Update and Delete the Bookings.
 ![Alt text](client/image/homepage.png)

 # Technologies Used